GUIDE

 Workunit uses OAuth 2.0 for secure authentication.
 The first time your AI tool uses a Workunit tool, you'll be prompted to authorize access through your browser.

-2. A browser window opens with the OAuth authorization screen
+A browser window launches to the Workunit OAuth authorization screen.

 Your authorization persists across sessions.
 You only need to authenticate once per tool.